 - 2D plotting of weather data from EnergyPlus weather files.

-- Dynamic sun path creation and physically based lighting based on date and time.
+- Dynamic sun path creation with real-time shading and physically based lighting based on date and time.

 - Wind rose creation and 2D plotting of wind data.